Frequentist properties of Bayesian inequality tests: Abstract

 \section{Abstract}

-Bayesian and frequentist criteria are fundamentally different, but often posterior and sampling distributions are asymptotically equivalent (and normal).
-We compare Bayesian and frequentist inference on nonlinear inequality restrictions in such cases.
-To quantify the comparison, we examine the (frequentist) size of a Bayesian hypothesis test (based on a comparable loss function).
-For finite-dimensional parameters, if the null hypothesis is that the parameter vector lies in a certain half-space, then the Bayesian test has size $\alpha$; if the null hypothesis is a subset of a half-space (with strictly smaller volume), then the Bayesian test has size strictly above $\alpha$; and in other cases, the Bayesian test's size may be above or below $\alpha$.
-For infinite-dimensional parameters, similar results hold.
-Two examples illustrate our results: inference on stochastic dominance and on curvature of a translog cost function.
-We hope these results increase awareness of when Bayesian and frequentist inferences may differ significantly in practice, as well as increase intuition about such differences.
+Bayesian and frequentist criteria fundamentally differ, but often posterior and sampling distributions agree asymptotically (e.g., Gaussian with same covariance).
+For the corresponding single-draw experiment, we characterize the frequentist size of a certain Bayesian hypothesis test of (possibly nonlinear) inequalities.
+If the null hypothesis is that the (possibly infinite-dimensional) parameter lies in a certain half-space, then the Bayesian test's size is $\alpha$; if the null hypothesis is a subset of a half-space, then size is above $\alpha$; and in other cases, size may be above, below, or equal to $\alpha$.
+Rejection probabilities at certain points in the parameter space are also characterized.
+Two examples illustrate our results: translog cost function curvature and ordinal distribution relationships.

 \textit{JEL classification}: C11, C12